 |Beauty treatments & massage||

 Qualified physiotherapists and beauty therapists, can come to the chalet to provide treatments.

 |In-chalet ski fitting service||

 On arrival, our recommended supplier will come to the chalet or look after you at their shop.
 They are specialists in ski equipment and will provide high quality skis and boots together with the best possible service and advice to guarantee you the most comfortable and most appropriate equipment to enable you to get the most from your skiing.

 |Ski lessons & guiding||

-Years of experience have enabled us to identify the best ski schools and guides who combine local knowledge, technical expertise and excellent communication to enable you to make the most of your skiing vacation, whether you are a beginner seeking confidence, an intermediate wanting to improve or an advanced skier looking to go off piste or heliskiing.
-NB book early in school vacation weeks.
+Years of experience have enabled us to identify the best ski schools and guides who combine local knowledge, technical expertise and excellent communication to enable you to make the most of your skiing holiday, whether you are a beginner seeking confidence, an intermediate wanting to improve or an advanced skier looking to go off piste or heliskiing.
+NB book early in school holiday weeks.

 When it comes to in-chalet facilities, there really is something for everyone at Chalet Husky.
 From the large pool with its rainbow lighting to the jacuzzi, hammam and sauna, there are plenty of opportunities to relax and unwind.
 Ease the aches and pains away with a deep tissue massage in the one of the treatment rooms or simply relax with a glass of bubbles whilst the others do the hard work.
 Fitness fanatics can fit in a work out in the large gym, whilst the young (physically and at heart) can amuse themselves for hours in the 'games' room, with archery, rifle shooting and indoor climbing all on offer!